Read on to put your mind at rest

 what storage space you have

-how quickly we can sort the necessary, beautiful and special items from the ones you feel you can let go
+how quickly we can sort the necessary, beautiful and special items from the ones you feel you can let go.

 Q: How much do you charge?

 A: I offer a FREE Initial In-Home Consultation so we can chat about your needs and look around your home to see what you'd like me to help with and come up with a plan of action.
 If you wish to proceed I work in “Hands On” sessions of 2-6 hours I have found 4 hours to be the optimum session length which allows us to make decent progress with a particular category or room without running out of steam.
-These sessions cost £150 each.
+These sessions cost £120 each.
 Shorter sessions of 2 or 3 hours can be arranged for anyone with stamina or concentration issues.
-Likewise longer sessions are possible (and actually more economical) if you want or need to make faster progress.
+Likewise longer sessions are possible if you want or need to make faster progress.
 Please see my pricing page for full details.

 Q: Are you a member of any professional bodies?